Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Introduction

-These challenges motivate a key research question: How can we combine the evenly distributed, physically grounded embeddings of AE with the discrete but functionally rich signals of POIs to obtain holistic urban representations?
-Our central idea is that by aligning AE and POI embeddings in a shared latent space, a model can learn latent correspondences between urban morphology and human function, allowing physical patterns to be enriched with socioeconomic semantics.
+Moreover, although the pretraining of some GFMs incorporates some language supervision, their embeddings remain only weakly aligned with language semantics.
+As a result, functional patterns implicitly reflected in EO features cannot be easily interpreted or queried through natural language.
+Current geospatial foundation models therefore produce dense latent representations whose semantic content remains difficult to access without task-specific supervision.
+This limited semantic accessibility reduces interpretability and makes it challenging to understand how foundation models encode human-relevant spatial functions.

-To this end, we propose \textbf{AETHER} (\textbf{A}lpha\textbf{E}ar\textbf{th}–POI \textbf{E}nriched \textbf{R}epresentation Learning), a multimodal alignment framework that adapts AE for human-centered urban analysis.
-AETHER aggregates AE’s embeddings within spatial buffers around POI locations, projects them through designed multi-scale heads, and aligns them with POI text embeddings derived from pretrained language models using an InfoNCE-based contrastive objective.
-The aligned embeddings can then be aggregated into region-level features for downstream applications.
+Points of Interest (POIs) provide human-centered cues.
+By linking geographic locations with semantic labels and descriptive names, POIs encode both the “where” and the “what” of urban space \citep{goodchild2020platial}.
+Such textual descriptions encode rich functional information about places and human activities.
+With recent advances in language models, this textual information can be embedded into representations that capture complex semantic relationships.
+This makes POIs a natural bridge between geographic locations and language-based functional semantics.
+Prior studies have leveraged POI data to model functional regions and human activity patterns \citep{yan2017itdl, niu2021delineating, huang2022sppe}, and recent frameworks such as CaLLiPer \citep{wang2025multi, liu2025enriching} further align textual and spatial embeddings to enhance semantic expressiveness.
+However, POI-based representations suffer from uneven spatial distribution and lack explicit spatial structure.

-We consider two representative downstream tasks to evaluate AETHER’s effectiveness: land-use classification (LUC) and socioeconomic distribution mapping (SDM).
-These tasks are complementary in their reliance on distinct aspects of urban representation.
-LUC primarily depends on physical and morphological characteristics, such as built-up density, vegetation cover, and spatial texture.
-In contrast, SDM focuses on predicting human-centered and socioeconomic attributes that are not directly reflected in physical form but are strongly correlated with functional semantics.
+These observations motivate the following question: \emph{How can physically grounded EO representations be aligned with human-centered semantic signals from POIs to produce spatial representations that are both functionally expressive and language-accessible?} To this end, we propose \textbf{AETHER} (\textbf{A}lpha\textbf{E}ar\textbf{th}--POI \textbf{E}nriched \textbf{R}epresentation Learning), a multimodal contrastive alignment framework that adapts AE for human-centered urban analysis.
+AETHER aggregates AE embeddings within spatial windows around POI locations, projects them through multi-scale alignment heads, and aligns them with POI text embeddings derived from pretrained language models using an InfoNCE-based objective.
+The aligned embeddings can then be flexibly aggregated for supervised urban mapping tasks or directly conditioned on natural language queries for spatial retrieval.